holgerbrandl/kalasim/docs/userguide/docs/component.md

 car0.activate()
 ```

+#### Parameters

+Supported parameters in `activate()`

+* `process` - The name of the process to be started.
+If set to `None`, the process will not be changed.
+If the component is a data component, the generator function `process` will be used as the default process.
+Optionally type safe arguments can be provided to the generator function  via `processArgument` and `otherProcessArgument`
+* `processArgument` - The argument to be passed to the process.
+* `at` - The schedule time.
+If omitted, no `delay` is used.
+* `delay` - The delay before starting the process.
+It uses a `Duration` object to specify the delay amount.
+The default value is `Duration.ZERO`.
+* `priority` - The priority level of the activation.
+It uses the `Priority` enumeration with options HIGH, NORMAL, and LOW.
+The default value is NORMAL.
+* `urgent` - Indicates whether the activation is urgent or not.
+If set to true, the activation will be treated as urgent.
+The default value is false.
+* `keepRequest` - Indicates whether to keep the activation request even after the process is started.
+If set to true, the activation request will be kept.
+The default value is false.
+* `keepWait` - Indicates whether to keep waiting for the process to complete before returning.
+If set to true, the activation will not return until the process is complete.
+The default value is false.
+#### State Contract

+The [state](#lifecycle) contract when calling `hold()` is as follows

 <!--* If the component to be activated is `CURRENT`, always use `yield(activate())`.
 The effect is that the-->
 <!--  component becomes scheduled, thus this is essentially equivalent to the preferred hold method.-->
 * If the component to be activated is `DATA`, unless provided with `process` the default `Component::process` will be scheduled at the specified time.